15 Ideas to Level Up Your Dynamics 365 CRM System

 SLA-example

-Approval workflows in Dynamics 365 help streamline decision-making by controlling the approval of transactions and records.
-You can use these workflows to assign tasks to different people, making processes more efficient and compliant.
+Approval workflows in Dynamics 365 streamline decision-making by controlling the approval of transactions and records.
+You can use these workflows to assign tasks, making processes more efficient and compliant.

-You can achieve control and clarity by using predefined, customizable templates that empower the appropriate individuals to manage necessary approvals.
+Enforce control and clarity by using predefined, customisable templates that empower the appropriate people to manage necessary approvals.
 Examples of these workflows include approval processes for authorizing quotes that exceed a certain threshold, reviewing marketing emails, approving refunds above a specific amount, and validating submitted checklists.

 Effective approval processes ensure tasks are completed on time and without errors.
-While approval workflows are typically designed using Power Automate, the introduction of autonomous agents adds another layer of automation.
-These agents can apply organisational rules, reducing the necessity for human oversight.
+Approval workflows are typically designed using Power Automate for human authorisation, but autonomous agents created in Copilot Studio offer extended automation capabilities, which reduce the need for human oversight.

 Sales sequences are a series of actions that guide sellers through the sales process, providing a repeatable framework to apply best practices.